Licence to Operate a Slewing Mobile Crane

 3 evenings a week for 3 weeks (enquire for details).

-To enroll in this course you must hold a valid Dogging (DG) HRW licence.
+To enrol in this course you must hold a valid Dogging (DG) HRW licence.

 A slewing mobile crane is a mobile crane incorporating a boom or jib that can be slewed but does not include – a front-end loader or a backhoe or an excavator or other earth moving equipment, when configured for crane operation.